-A reine de saba is gloriously French in concept and execution.
-You have what the French would deem a simple chocolate cake, made with plentiful butter and the finesse of a lovely meringue.
+A reine de saba gateau is gloriously French in concept and execution.
+You have what the French would deem a simple chocolate cake made with plentiful butter and the finesse of a lovely meringue.

-It’s important to use quality chocolate here, although, if you ask me, it’s always important to use quality chocolate.
+It’s important to use quality chocolate for a reine de saba, although, if you ask me, it’s always important to use quality chocolate.
 I’m making a point of saying it here, however, because this is a chocolate cake.

 If good chocolate isn’t used here, then where should it be?

 I like to use 72% dark chocolate.
 It’s got that perfect balance of rich cocoa flavor and sweetness, unlike darker chocolate bars that can end up tasting a bit too bitter.

 Those just won’t do for a cake like this.

 A reine de saba recipe is made with typical baking ingredients (nothing peculiar), and yet this cake is definitely luxurious.
 Simply put, it’s fit for a queen.
 The reason is, it’s got remarkable texture.

 A reine de saba is typically much lighter and spongier, thanks to the almond flour and meringue that’s used in the batter.
 And if you bake the cake like Julia Child instructs, you’ll get a slightly underdone quality that lends creaminess to it.